The-Quantum/insect_recognition/README.md

 To train `YOLOv5` on a given dataset, the first requirement is to prepare the annotations of the training dataset correspondingly to the above described Yolo format.

 ## IP102 data annotation format
 [IP102](https://github.com/xpwu95/IP102) dataset contains more than 75.000 images belonging to 102 categories.
 About 19.000 images are annotated with bounding boxes for object detection.
-However, the annotation are save into `.xml` files which are note compatible with YOLOv5.
+However, the annotation are saved into `.xml` files which are note compatible with YOLOv5.
 Each `.xml` file prevides information of the bounding boxes containing an insect in the image as well as the correspnding insect class.
 Also the filename and the size `(width, hight, depth)` of the corresponding image are provided in each annotation file.
 In case a given image contains many insects, the corresponding `xml` annotation file provides as much bounding box as there are insects.

 Bounding boxes are provided in the format ```x_min, y_min, x_main, y_max``` where `(x_min, y_mim)` are the coordinates of the to left corner and `(x_min, y_mim)` that of the bottom right corner.

-Therefore, it is require to write a module that adapts these annotations into YOLOv5 format.
+Therefore, it is required to write a module that convert these annotations into YOLOv5 format.
 It is the purpose of `prepare_annotation.py` module.

 To run the annotations module, first download [IP102 v1.1](https://drive.google.com/drive/folders/1svFSy2Da3cVMvekBwe13mzyx38XZ9xWo?usp=sharing) dataset and the corresponding annotations.
 When you follow the link, make sure to choose detection data as it is the purpose of this repository.